Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 The physical exertion involved acts as a powerful stress reliever.

-This mindfulness aspect can be likened to moving meditation, offering a mental break, and reducing pressure levels.
+This mindfulness aspect can be compared to walking meditation thus giving a break to the mind and decreasing the pressure levels.

 Confidence and Self-Esteem